stfndamjanovic/php-random-string/README.md

 ### Array of random strings

-RandomString can generate more than just one random string.
+RandomString can generate more than just one string.

 ```php
 $config = StringConfig::make()